Anaminus/roblox-cure/README.md

 ### Run-time Procedure

-At run-time, Cure does the following things.
-The same general procedure goes for clients as well, unless noted otherwise.
+At run-time, the Cure server control script does the following things:

-1. **Gather source code from packages.**
+1. **Gather source code for server packages.**

-	Each source in the `peers.server.packages` folder (`peers.client.packages` on the client) is converted to source code, then stored for later requiring.
+	Each source in the `peers.server.packages` folder is converted to source code, then stored for later requiring.

 2. **Run native packages.**